steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/index.md

 ### If you still have questions ...

-Two sets of documentation may give you better insight in the tools used by this jaxb2-maven-plugin:
+Two sets of documentation may give you better insight in the tools used by this jaxb-maven-plugin:

 1. The [JAXB Reference Implementation](https://jaxb.java.net/) holds documentation about JAXB and the XJC compiler.